-We can fabricate and install any of the hundreds of different granite colors on your countertops.
-To simplify your granite search, we've listed and priced out twenty six of the most popular and common granite colors below.
+We can fabricate and install any of the hundreds of different granite and quartzite colors on your countertops.
+To simplify your search, we've listed and priced out 39 of the most popular and common colors below.

-If the specific granite you want is not shown below, contact us with the granite's name and the details of your project, and we'll give you a price quote!
+If the specific natural stone you want is not shown below, contact us with the granite's name and the details of your project, and we'll give you a price quote!

-You can also visit one of our many granite suppliers and schedule a tour of their granite warehouses to see a wider selection of the many different granite colors.
+You can also visit one of our many natural stone slab suppliers and schedule a tour of their warehouses to see a wider selection of the many different colors.